paquolalab/dRFEtools/README.md

-# dRFEtools
+# dRFEtools - dynamic Recursive Feature Elimination

-`dRFEtools` is a package for dynamic recursive feature elimination supports random forest classification and regresssion, and linear regression models.
+`dRFEtools` is a package for dynamic recursive feature elimination with sklearn.

 Authors: Apuã Paquola, Kynon Jade Benjamin, and Tarun Katipalli

+Package developed in Python 3.6+.

 ## Citation
 If using please cite: XXX.